Ireland in the Junior Eurovision Song Contest 2015: Semi-final 4

 Along with the winners from the four heats, two wildcard acts were entered into the final.
 They were Lisa-Rose McMahon who came second in week 1 and Aislí Moran who came second in week 3.
 For the final, a sing-off was introduced between the top two contenders.

 Artist and song information

 Aimee Banks

 Aimee Banks (born 14 February 2002) is a young soprano from Moycullen, in County Galway.
 She represented Ireland in the Junior Eurovision Song Contest 2015 with "Réalta na Mara", (lit.
 Star of the sea), a song which she co-wrote and composed with Niall Mooney, Jonas Gladnikoff and Brendan McCarthy.

-After Junior Eurovision, Banks went on to perform at competitions and other events not only in Ireland, but other countries like the United Kingdom and the United States.
-Banks won the International Vocal Competition "American Protege" and preceded to perform at Weill Recital Hall on 19 December.
-She secured eight National Titles at Ireland's Classical Festival Feis Ceoil 2015 and was also awarded Overall Vocalist Award and Bursary 2015 for Midlands Feis Ceoil.
-She had recorded her debut album My Classical Spirit and donated the proceeds to "Laura Lynn Children’s Hospice".
-In 2016 to high acclaim she debuted in her first opera as the young Giordano Bruno in Roger Doyle's first electronic opera Heresy, with commendations from Opera Now, The Irish Times, and 'Opera Today'.

-Banks is currently studying a Bachelor in Music Performance at The Royal Irish Academy of Music under the direction of Professor Kathleen Tynan Head of Vocal Studies and Opera.

 Réalta na Mara

 "Réalta na Mara" (Star of the Sea) is a song performed by Aimee Banks, which represented Ireland in the Junior Eurovision Song Contest 2015, placing 12th in a field of 17 countries.